zkanda/zkanda.github.io/content/_index.md

 +++
 author = "Zakatell Kanda"
-categories = ["about me"]
 date = 0001-01-01T00:00:00Z
 description = "About Me"
 draft = false
 slug = "about"
-tags = ["about me"]
+tags = ["home", "about me"]
 title = "about me"
 +++

-> The ability to observe without evaluating is the highest form of intelligence.
-> Jiddu Krishnamurti - Indian Philosopher

-This quote is fascinating because it feels like a recursion.

 Hey there!
 I hope you're having a good day.
 My name is Zakatell and thank you for visiting my little corner on the internet.

+> The ability to observe without evaluating is the highest form of intelligence.
+>
+> \- Jiddu Krishnamurti - Indian Philosopher

+This quote is fascinating because it feels like a recursion.

 If you stumbled here, then you probably found my post intriguing or wanna know me a little.
 Here are some small details: